Yerbaneyro/chatty-app/README.md

 Second issue is a problem with loading message data to the room.
 User have to enter room twice to show the message properly.
 This is happend because in chat-room.tsx there is the let message variable with empty Array.
 So its holding last "one step earlier messages" and returnig them back.
 Should be fixed with useState.

-- [x] **Fixed problem by ereasing one component and implementing if stateent to useEfect so now it is waiting for data from useQuery and then fetching it to screen.
+- [x] **Fixed problem by ereasing one component and implementing if statement to useEfect so now it is waiting for data from useQuery and then fetching it to screen.
 Of course poolInterval work well.**

 #### Space betwen message and Input toolbar